 Remember, while school may not be the most exciting place on earth, it does have its pros.
 From seeing friends to a range of diverse classes… there is something exciting for everyone.
 Make sure to emphasise the positives!

-So, there you have it… there are the five fatal traits of struggling students!
+So, there you have it… there are the five fatal traits and how to help struggling students!
 If your child resembles any of these traits, don’t stress!
 Just follow these tips and your student should be back on track in no time!

 If these issues do persist, please do not hesitate to contact your student’s school.
 They will have a range of student support resources available.
 Externally, A Team Tuition’s tutoring services can provide additional support that is individualised to your student’s needs.